 Shortbread Crust

-- In a medium-sized bowl, whisk together the flour, melted butter, powdered sugar, vanilla extract, and salt with a wooden or plastic spoon.
+- In a medium bowl, mix together the flour, melted butter, powdered sugar, vanilla extract, and salt with a wooden or rubber spatula.
 Press the dough into the prepared pan with your fingers and bake for 16-20 minutes or until the edges start to turn light brown.

 Lemon Filling